MutugiD/MutugiD/README.md

 I’m interested in computational finance and data science projects.

-Strong languages - Python and its derivatives - Tensorflow and PyTorch.
+Strong languages - Python and its derivatives - Keras, Tensorflow and PyTorch.

-🌱 Currently learning Deep Learning Models, MLOPs, and end-to-end pipeline developments.
+🌱 Currently learning and experimenting Deep Learning Models, MLOPs, and end-to-end pipeline developments.

-💞️ Collaborate on various data-driven projects, in diverse industries.